russgossett/Explaining-Sass/readme.md

 ##It's all about style, right?
-#How do we get the code that we spend all this time strategizing, fussing, tweaking, testing, iterating, building to look good?
+How do we get the code that we spend all this time strategizing, fussing, tweaking, testing, iterating, building to look good?
 Bootstrap?
 Foundation?
 Divshot?

-#We all want the code we write to look good…fast! and we want it to be easy to write.
-Enter Sass.
+We all want the code we write to look good…fast! and we want it to be easy to write. _Enter Sass_.

 ## What is it?